zbhavyai/melody-engine/README.md

    make container-run
    ```

+Once the container is running, you can interact with the Melody Engine REST API.

-1. Access the API documentation at [localhost/docs](http://127.0.0.1/docs) to explore the available endpoints.
+1. Access the API documentation at [localhost/docs](http://127.0.0.1:8080/docs) to explore the available endpoints.

 1. Generated audio files are saved locally in the [`outputs`](./outputs) directory.